mHammet/exam/README.md

-# 👾 AGL Developer Programming Challenge
+# 👾  Developer Programming Challenge

-This is a sample code to consume a json hosted at [ http://agl-developer-test.azurewebsites.net/people.json](http://agl-developer-test.azurewebsites.net/people.json) and output a list of all the cats in alphabetical order under a heading of the gender of their owner.
+This is a sample code to consume a json and output a list of all the cats in alphabetical order under a heading of the gender of their owner.

 Example: